emidwate/oxido/README.md

 Don't forget to place your API key in .env file, otherwise it won't work!

-The program works in a simple way, downloaded content of the article from tresc_artykulu.txt file in the articleContent.js is passed to openAIQuery.js where as a prompt we give it to AI and wait for response which will appear in artykul.html
+The program works in a simple way, downloaded content of the article from tresc_artykulu.txt file in the articleContent.js is passed to openAIQuery.js where as a prompt we give it to ChatGPT and wait for response which will appear in artykul.html